AlexxNica/closure-compiler-npm/README.md

 ## Getting Started
 *This package requires Java to be installed and in the path.* Looking for a version that does not require Java?
-Take a look at [google-closure-compiler-js](https://github.com/google/closure-compiler-js), the JavaScript port.
+Take a look at the JavaScript port: [google-closure-compiler-js](https://github.com/google/closure-compiler-js).

-If you are new to [Closure-Compiler](https://developers.google.com/closure/compiler/), make sure to read and understand the [compilation levels](https://developers.google.com/closure/compiler/docs/compilation_levels) as the compiler works very differently depending on selected level.
+If you are new to [Closure-Compiler](https://developers.google.com/closure/compiler/), make sure to read and understand the [compilation levels](https://developers.google.com/closure/compiler/docs/compilation_levels), as the compiler works very differently depending on selected level.

-For help or questions with the compiler, the best resource is [Stack Overflow](http://stackoverflow.com/questions/tagged/google-closure-compiler).
+For help or questions about the compiler, your best resource will be [Stack Overflow](http://stackoverflow.com/questions/tagged/google-closure-compiler).
 Posts there are monitored by multiple Closure Compiler team members.

 You may also post in the
 [Closure Compiler Discuss Google Group](https://groups.google.com/forum/#!forum/closure-compiler-discuss).

-*Please don't cross post to both Stackoverflow and Closure Compiler Discuss.*
+*Please avoid cross-posting to Stack Overflow and Closure Compiler Discuss Google Group.*

 ## Usage
 The compiler package now includes building tool plugins for [Grunt](http://gruntjs.com/) and